Python API

 expanded_results = await client.expand_context(search_results)

-# The expanded results contain chunks with combined content from adjacent chunks
+# The expanded results contain chunks with combined content

-for chunk, score in expanded_results:
+for result in expanded_results:

 Smart Merging: When expanded chunks overlap or are adjacent within the same document, they are automatically merged into single chunks with continuous content.
 This eliminates duplication and provides coherent text blocks.
 The merged chunk uses the highest relevance score from the original chunks.